 - Your opinion and preference

 Treatment of gangrene will usually consist of 1 or more of these procedures:

 Antibiotics.
 These medicines can be used to kill bacteria in the affected area.
 They are used only when wet gangrene is present

 Surgery to remove the dead tissue.
 This is called debridement.
 It can help keep the gangrene from spreading to healthy tissues nearby.
 In cases where the gangrene is widespread, a finger, toe, or even a limb may need to be amputated.

 Maggot debridement.
 This is a nonsurgical alternative to traditional debridement.
 During this procedure, clean fly larvae are placed on the affected area to eat away dead tissue and remove bacteria.
 This is a painless procedure.

 Vascular surgery.
-If your gangrene is caused by poor blood flow, your health care provider may recommend surgery to improve circulation.
+If your gangrene is caused by poor blood flow, your healthcare provider may recommend surgery to improve your circulation.
 People whose gangrene is a result of a blocked artery, for example, may have bypass surgery or an angioplasty to fix the problem.

 What are the complications of gangrene?